 In a million-meeting agile format, they’ll spend all their time talking about these tasks, and making sure everyone understands them, and who will do what.
 Instead of talking about the goal and how to work together to achieve that goal, the team focuses on the reviewing tasks in the ticketing system.

 In a Gantt-aholic kickoff meeting, usually the focus is on the tasks and the points associated with everything.
 How many points did we accomplish, what are the estimates for the upcoming items, and how are we tracking.
 The focus is more on the timeline than the objective.

 Instead, focus the meeting on the goal you want to accomplish, and use your tooling to record things at the level of impact to your customers: user stories.

-Create project plans
+Step 5: Create project plans or milestone plans

 This becomes the project plan: a week by week plan that helps you plan, and think through the sequencing of the project.
 It should be updated frequently (at least once a week), and used during meetings.

 The project plan should be a tool for conversation.
 It should help expose risks (will this dependency be done in time?), things you should plan for (Maria will be on call that week), and other issues.

 It should prompt conversations like, “could we do this part earlier so we can validate things earlier?”, or “can we break this project in half and deliver this part to customers without this extra thingamajig?”
 “How are we feeling about the next few weeks, what could go wrong?”